The 20 Best Moyamoya Disease Doctors Near Me in Danville, PA

 Languages Spoken:

-Christopher Cummings is a Neurologist in Lewisburg, Pennsylvania.
+Christopher Cummings is a Neurologist practicing medicine in Lewisburg, Pennsylvania.
+He has been practicing medicine for over 20 years.
 Dr. Cummings is rated as an Experienced provider by MediFind in the treatment of Moyamoya Disease.
-His top areas of expertise are Stroke, Transient Ischemic Attack (TIA), Cerebral Amyloid Angiopathy, Cardiac Amyloidosis, and Embolectomy.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Stroke, Transient Ischemic Attack (TIA), Cardiac Amyloidosis, Cerebral Amyloid Angiopathy, and Embolectomy.
+Dr. Cummings is board certified in American Board Of Psychiatry And Neurology, Vascular Neurology - 2014 and American Board Of Psychiatry And Neurology, Neurology - 2010.
+Dr. Cummings is currently accepting new patients.

 What is the definition of Moyamoya Disease?